dlebee/corrolation-function-servicebus/README.md

 If you install System.Diagnostics.DiagnosticSource >= 4.7.1 corrolation is broken with servicebustriggers.

+> It also breaks the support for Activity Tags to end up in Custom Properties of the current trace.

 # Why it's an issue

 Many libraries make use of ActivitySource and Activities for OpenTelemetry concepts.